inferno-framework/smart-app-launch-test-kit/lib/smart_app_launch/docs/smart_stu2_2_client_suite_description.md

 This test kit is still in draft form and does not test all of the requirements and features described in the SMART App Launch IG for clients.

-The following sections list other known gaps and limitations.
+The following sections list known gaps and limitations.

+### SMART Scope Checking and Fulfilment

+These tests do not verify any details about scopes, including that the
+- Requested scopes are conformant, such as that they have a valid format and are consistent between authorization and refresh token requests.
+- Provided **Launch Context** input fullfils the requested data context scopes.
+- Access performed is allowed by the requested scope.

 ### SMART Server Simulation Limitations